jonasnoll/s2t-sim/README.md

 `data/domainnet/download_data.sh`

+The datafiles used for experimentation are stored in the \_img.txt files in 'data/domainnet/txt/' and utilized in the utils/dataset.py.

 To download Digit-Five Dataset, reffer to [1] or use the link the authors provided:

 `https://drive.google.com/open?id=1A4RJOFj4BJkmliiEL7g9WzNIDUHLxfmm`

-The datafiles used are stored in the \_img.txt files in 'data/domainnet/txt/' and utilized in the utils/dataset.py
+The MNIST & SVHN datasets are drawn from the pytorch datasts.
+If data is used from other sources, adjust default data paths of the custom datasets in utils/dataset.py.

+## Execution

+The entry point to the experimentation pipeline is the main.py, run:

+`python main.py`

+Arguments are parsed in the opts.py file and can be adjusted either within the file or by passing arguments to the execution command.

+## Results

+Modeling results for the different sampling mehtods 'random', 'ssim', 'feature distance' and 'autoencoder loss' are stored under results/ and hold the experiment id (--exp_id) as a filename.
+Likewise, logs are saved under logs/.

 ### Reference